jasonsikes/QLogo/README.md

 `FILL`:

-Two reasons: One of the user interface principles is that the canvas should be device resolution-independent.
+Two reasons: One of the user interface principles for QLogo is that the canvas should be device resolution-independent.
 That means when the QLogo window is resized or the separator between the text and the graphics is moved the graphics